Login

 The Rambler would like to collect as much information as possible on Cold Ashby’s History and eventually assemble it in chronological order.

-At present, the Rambler is still collecting and researching material so this is more of a 'miscellany' than the finished article!
+At present, the Rambler is still collecting, researching and grouping material so this is more of a 'miscellany' than the finished article!

 Fortunately, a superb document was produced for the Northamptonshire Rural Council in 1995.
 This was entitled ‘ Round & About Cold Ashby’ and pages from it follow.